First presidency of Donald Trump

-Trump's "America First" foreign policy was characterized by unilateral actions and disregarding traditional norms and allies.
+Trump's "America First" foreign policy was characterized by unilateral actions and a disregard for traditional norms and foreign allies.
 His administration implemented a major arms sale to Saudi Arabia; denied citizens from six Muslim-majority countries entry into the United States; recognized Jerusalem as the capital of Israel; and brokered the Abraham Accords, a series of normalization agreements between Israel and various Arab states.
 Trump withdrew United States troops from northern Syria, allowing Turkey to occupy the area.
 His administration made a conditional deal with the Taliban to withdraw United States troops from Afghanistan in 2021.
 Trump met North Korea's leader Kim Jong Un three times.
 He withdrew the United States from the Iran nuclear agreement and later escalated tensions in the Persian Gulf by ordering the assassination of Iranian general Qasem Soleimani.

-Robert Mueller's Special Counsel investigation (2017–2019) concluded that Russia interfered to favor Trump's candidacy and that, while the prevailing evidence "did not establish that members of the Trump campaign conspired or coordinated with the Russian government", possible obstructions of justice occurred during the course of that investigation.
+Robert Mueller's Special Counsel investigation (2017–2019) concluded that Russia interfered to favor Trump's candidacy in the 2016 election and that, while the prevailing evidence "did not establish that members of the Trump campaign conspired or coordinated with the Russian government", possible obstructions of justice occurred during the course of that investigation.
 Trump attempted to pressure Ukraine to announce investigations into Biden.
 This triggered Trump's first impeachment by the House of Representatives on December 18, 2019; he was acquitted by the Senate on February 5, 2020.

 Trump reacted slowly to the COVID-19 pandemic, ignored or contradicted many recommendations from health officials in his messaging, and promoted misinformation about unproven treatments and the availability of testing.
 After signing the CARES Act, Trump initiated Operation Warp Speed to facilitate and accelerate the development, manufacturing, and distribution of COVID-19 vaccines.

-Following his loss in the 2020 presidential election to Biden, Trump made unproven claims of widespread electoral fraud and initiated an extensive campaign to overturn the results.
+Following his loss in 2020 to Biden, Trump alleged widespread electoral fraud and initiated an extensive campaign to overturn the results.
 At a rally on January 6, 2021, Trump urged his supporters to march to the Capitol, where the electoral votes were being counted by Congress in order to formalize Biden's victory.
 A mob of Trump supporters stormed the Capitol, suspending the count and causing Vice President Mike Pence and other members of Congress to be evacuated.
 On January 13, the House voted to impeach Trump an unprecedented second time for incitement of insurrection, but he was later acquitted by the Senate again on February 13, after he had already left office.

-Trump later won the 2024 election, becoming the second U.S. president to leave office after one term and later be elected for a second term.
-(Note: The first was Grover Cleveland, following his win in the 1892 election.)
-He started his second presidency on January 20, 2025, as the 47th president.
+Trump later ran for re-election again in 2024, and he was successfully re-elected to a second, non-consecutive term, after defeating Democratic nominee Kamala Harris.
+He started his second presidency on January 20, 2025, as the 47th president, thus becoming the second former U.S. president to return to office.
+(Note: The first was Grover Cleveland, following his victory in the 1892 presidential election.)